TanmayJDesai/MedicalImageImprovement/README.md

 ## Motivation

 **1.4 billion** chest X-rays are taken globally each year.
 In low- and middle-income hospitals, fewer than 1% have access to high-quality imaging equipment, compared to 47% of broken or idle machines in these regions.
-Poor image quality directly impacts diagnostic accuracy — AI-enhanced images have been shown to increase pneumonia detection sensitivity by up to 66%.
+Poor image quality directly impacts diagnostic accuracy, AI-enhanced images have been shown to increase pneumonia detection sensitivity by up to 66%.

 ClearView is an open-source pipeline that takes a low-quality chest X-ray and outputs a 4x super-resolution enhanced version in real time, with no specialized hardware required.